ga-wdi-boston/code-retreat/README.md

 grid of at least 80x80 cells.

-You may want to solve the problem for an infinite grid, but initialize the game with a finite grid so it can be displayed on screen.
+You may want to solve the problem for an infinite grid, but initialize the game with a finite grid so it can be displayed onscreen.

 Your solution should work with any arbitrary starting arrangement of dead and alive cells.
 Try initializing each tile randomly with either an alive or a dead